zramsay/eris-cli/.github/CONTRIBUTING.md

 Fork the repository and make changes on your fork in a feature branch (branched from develop), create an issue outlining your feature or a bug, or use an open one.

-    If it's a bug fix branch, name it XXXX-something where XXXX is the number of the issue.
+    If it's a bug fix branch, name it something-XXXX where XXXX is the number of the issue.
-    If it's a feature branch, create an enhancement issue to announce your intentions, and name it XXXX-something where XXXX is the number of the issue.
+    If it's a feature branch, create an enhancement issue to announce your intentions, and name it something-XXXX where XXXX is the number of the issue.

 Submit unit tests for your changes.
 Go has a great test framework built in; use it!
 Take a look at existing tests for inspiration.
 Run the full test suite on your branch before submitting a pull request.